Begster/first-project/RobsChangelogTemplateGuide.md

 ### Why should we create a Changelog or What are the benefits of a Changelog?

-Creating a changelog, and consistently maintaining it for subsequent code releases for an open-source project is recommended and considered good practice for a number of reasons:
+Creating a changelog, and consistently maintaining it for subsequent code releases, for open source projects is highly recommended and considered good practice for a number of reasons:

 [TODO: this needs to be rewritten to be changelog-specific]